Roy B. Dalton Jr.: Federal judicial service

-On November 17, 2010, President Obama nominated Dalton to fill a judicial vacancy on the U.S. District Court for the Middle District of Florida that was created by the transition to senior status by Judge Henry Lee Adams Jr. in April 2010.
+On November 17, 2010, President Barack Obama nominated Dalton to fill a judicial vacancy on the U.S. District Court for the Middle District of Florida that was created by the transition to senior status by Judge Henry Lee Adams Jr. in April 2010.
 His nomination lapsed at the end of 2010, and Obama renominated him on January 5, 2011.
-On March 2, 2011,the Senate Judiciary Committee held a hearing on his nomination.
+On March 2, 2011, the Senate Judiciary Committee held a hearing on his nomination.
 Pursuant to an agreement of April 14, 2011, the Senate deemed his nomination confirmed by unanimous consent during executive proceedings that were held on May 2, 2011.
 He received his commission on May 3, 2011.
 He assumed senior status on July 9, 2022, his 70th birthday.